Metro Morning

 Metro Morning is CBC Radio One's local morning program in Toronto, airing on CBLA-FM.
 The program airs from 5:30 a.m. to 8:30 a.m. weekday mornings, and has frequently been Toronto's highest-rated radio program in its timeslot.
-The program is currently hosted by Ismaila Alfa.

 Metro Morning does not air on most of CBLA's rebroadcast transmitters outside of Toronto, which air the separate program Ontario Morning instead.
 However Metro Morning was broadcast on the Paris, Ontario transmitter CBLA-FM-2 to serve Waterloo Region and the westernmost parts of the Greater Toronto Area, until the start of that region's local morning programming, Morning Edition, on March 11, 2013.

 History

 Metro Morning premiered in 1973 with the name Tomorrow Is Here.
 It replaced I'm Here Till 9 which had been hosted by Alex Trebek from 1971 until the end of 1972 when it was decided to replace it with a show that had a harder news format.
 George Rich hosted the morning show between Trebek's departure at the end of 1972 and the launch of Tomorrow Is Here on April 2, 1973.

 Previously, CBC's morning show had been Toast and Jamboree, hosted by Bruce Smith, from 1948 until 1971.

 Tomorrow Is Here was renamed Metro Morning in 1974.
 The program's first host was Bruce Rogers, who was succeeded by Harry Brown in 1975.
 Brown won an ACTRA Award for Best Public Affairs Broadcaster in 1976 for his work on the program.

 For its first two decades, the program was broadcast from CBC Radio's former Cabbagetown studio at 509 Parliament Street, which had previously been a theatre.
 During this era, the show was famous for Tuffy, the station's "watchcat", who would be referred to regularly on air and even appeared on station merchandising.
 The show moved, along with all of the station's operations, to the Canadian Broadcasting Centre in 1992.

 Joe Côté became host of the program in 1979, and stayed with the program until 1992 as its longest-serving host as of that time.
 He was succeeded by Matt Maychak, who left the program in 1995; Maychak was replaced by Andy Barrie, the longest-serving host in the show's history.